Home / Guides / Our Guide to Buying Property in Cyprus as a Foreigner

 9th January, 2025

-As a foreign buyer, knowing where to start can be the most difficult part.
-Understanding this, we’ve created this guide that gives you a clear and reliable overview of how to buy property in Cyprus as a foreigner, including legal steps, costs, mortgages, market prices, top locations, and how ownership can support permanent residency in Cyprus.
+As a buyer, knowing where to start can be the most difficult part.
+Understanding this, we’ve created this guide that gives you a clear and reliable overview of how to buy property in Cyprus.

 So, Can Foreigners Buy Property in Cyprus?